raspberrypi/documentation/troubleshooting/camera.md

 ## Colours are a bit off

 Are you using a Pi NoIR camera in daylight?
 This can produce oddly coloured images.

+Lighting conditions can affect how well balanced the colours are.
+The Raspberry Pi camera software uses a system called Automatic White Balance, AWB.
+This system uses a Baysian algorithm to try and determine what the scene being viewed is, and tries to make things that are white, actually look white in the final image.
+However, this is not an exact science, and sometimes the colours can be balanced incorrectly.
+Scenes with large amounts of gray for example can cause the system to get confused.
+Improving the lighting conditions can help, or bypassing the AWB by setting a specific colour balance.